qianlima-lab/LIME-RNN/README.md

-## The code will be released soon.
+## The code will be released at the end of December.